oa36/dbt-airflow-design/README.md

 A production-ready data pipeline that processes merchant transactions and store data using dbt Core, Apache Airflow, and PostgreSQL.

-## Overview
-This project implements a scalable data pipeline for processing merchant transaction data.
-It follows modern data engineering practices with a modular design pattern and uses industry-standard tools.

 ## Architecture

 The pipeline consists of several key components: